kahalagan00/kahalagan00/README.md

 </div> -->

 # Hi there, I am Joshmar ✌️
-* 🤖 Previously worked as an Software Firmware Engineer.
-* 📊 I’m currently learning Next.js, Django, Flask and PostgreSQL.
+* 📊 I’m currently learning Next.js, .NET, MSSQL and PostgreSQL.
 * 🧍🏻 I’m looking to collaborate on Web Applications with a large user base.
 * 💬 Ask me about what I'm currently working on and what I'm interested in.
-* 🎮 My hobbies are playing video games and eating food from different cultures.
+* 🎮 My hobbies are doing calisthenics, playing video games, and trying foods from other cultures (regardless of aesthetics).
 * 📫 My email: joshmarinho11@gmail.com